-Modification of or exceptions to regular academic procedures and requirements should be presented on a degree program petition form available outside the Office of the Registrar and on my.iliff.
+Modification of or exceptions to regular academic procedures and requirements should be presented on a degree program petition form available on my.iliff.
 Degree program petitions should be signed by the student's advisor and the instructor(s) involved.
 The form is then submitted to the Registrar who will forward it to the Academic Vice-President/Dean.
 Students are responsible for obtaining the appropriate signatures before submitting petitions to the Registrar.